FahimFBA/hackerrank-linux-shell/README.md

 ## 💡 Follow the index

-####  Problems IDs are not any official ID.
-It's just a simple sequence according to my solution
+<i>Problems IDs are not any official ID.
+They are just simple sequences according to my solution.</i>

 | Problem ID | Problem Name |                                               Question                                               |             Solution             |      Complete Explanation with YouTube Video      |